LUMII-Syslab/Matrix-SE/README.md

 ## Preview of results
 We evaluate the Matrix-SE model on several 2D tasks.
 Our main emphasis is on hard, previously unsolved tasks: algorithmic tasks on matrices and graphs and logical reasoning task - solving Sudoku puzzles.
-All tasks were trained and evaluated on one Nvidia T4 GPU card using softmax cross-entropy loss.
+All tasks were trained and evaluated on one Nvidia RTX 2080Ti (11Gb) GPU card using softmax cross-entropy loss.

 ### Algorithmic tasks on matrices:
 We propose new datasets for 2D algorithmic tasks, where input/output data can be represented as a matrix.